Willy Porter: Willy Porter Band

 Porter, Steve Kleiber, (bass guitar) and John Calarco (drums) formed the three piece Willy Porter band.
 In 1994 Porter released the album Dog-Eared Dream, which had the successful single Angry Words.
 The single led to the Willy Porter Band touring as an opening act for artists including Tori Amos, Rickie Lee Jones, and The Cranberries.
 He signed with BMG/Private Music in 1995 and in 1999 with San Francisco-based label Six Degrees Records, for whom he released three albums.
 During that time, he toured with Sting, Paul Simon, and Jeff Beck.
 This was followed by touring with Jethro Tull and its guitarist Martin Barre.

 Weasel records

 In 2005, he formed his own imprint, Weasel Records, with his manager Chris Webb.

 Porter released the disc "Available Light" in 2006 while producing the "Brand New Frame" album by guitarist/songwriter Natalia Zukerman.
 During the next few years Porter focused on label duties while raising a family and producing.
 In 2009, he returned with the band album, How to Rob a Bank.
-Following, his 2012 CD, Cheeseburgers & Gasoline, Porter released Human Kindness in 2014, followed by Bonfire to Ash, a collaboration with vocalist and songwriter Carmen Nickerson in November 2016.
-Currently, Porter is touring in support of that project under the combined name, Porter Nickerson.
+Following, his 2012 CD, Cheeseburgers & Gasoline, Porter released Human Kindness in 2014, followed by Bonfire to Ash, a collaboration with vocalist and songwriter Carmen Nickerson in November 2016, after which they toured in support of that project under the combined name, Porter Nickerson.

 Porter has played with guitarist Greg Koch.
 Greg Koch played guitar on the 1999 Willy Porter album "Falling Forward".